 The safety of our customers and employees is our priority, so please avoid busy times, use contactless payment and take your litter with you.
 For up to date information see our Coronavirus page

-The safety of our customers and employees is our priority, so in line with government guidance, we’ve put further measures in place to help our customers practise social distancing and travel safely on our services.
+In line with government guidance, we’ve put measures in place to help our customers practise social distancing and travel safely on our services.

 To allow you to plan your travel around less busy times, you can now look how busy your tram is likely to be.